A snapshot overview of schools in Paris (and environs) that are considered (although not necessarily chosen) by

-Adapted Curriculum/French National Curriculum/National Curriculum for England/Montessori; ages 1 ½ -14; co-ed; day; independent; privately owned; 160 pupils
+Adapted Curriculum/ French National Curriculum /National Curriculum for England/ Montessori; ages 2-14; co-ed; day; independent; privately owned; 160 students

-Two nursery schools, one in Le Vesinet and one in Le Pecq in the Yvelines district west of Paris.
-Primary and Middle School (opening in September 2019) in adjacent locations in Le Vesinet.
+Nursery, Primary and Middle School (opened September 2019) in adjacent locations in Le Vesinet.
 Pre-school classes are Montessori based, exclusively taught in English.
-Primary classes follow English curriculum with two half days of French instruction and bilingual Middle School will have 70 per cent of instruction in English, the remainder in French.
+Primary classes follow English curriculum with two half days of French instruction and the bilingual Middle School has 70 per cent of instruction in English, the remainder in French.
 Also a Spanish section for children aged three to five.

 Ermitage International School of France

-French National Curriculum/OIB (French Bac with international option)/French Bac/French Brevet/PYP candidate/MYP/IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned ;1,100 pupils
+French National Curriculum/ OIB (French Bac with international option)/ Bac/ Brevet/ PYP candidate/ MYP/ IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned ;1,100 students

 Located on the western edge of Paris in Maisons Lafitte.
 Now a part of Round Square, a global association of 90 schools on five continents, which promotes international learning and exchange.
 Aiming for a fully bilingual French-English school, it was recently, licensed to teach MYP and now aiming for PYP status so that the IB programme can be followed by tinies to the late teens.
-Average IB score in 2019 was 32 points.
+Recent average IB score was 2 points above the global average.